-Figure \ref{figure:NetworkCorrelations} visualizes correlations between our measures of knowledge network topology (x-dimension) and several more common measures of network structure (y-dimension).
-The order of the rows (i.e., standard network measures) was determined using a hierarchical clustering algorithm, such that measures that show similar patterns of correlation with topological properties appear adjacent to one another.
+Figure \ref{figure:NetworkCorrelations} visualizes correlations between our measures of knowledge network topology (rows) and several common (lower-order) measures of network structure (columns).
+The order of the rows was determined using a hierarchical clustering algorithm, such that measures that show similar patterns of correlation with topological properties appear adjacent to one another.
 As may be expected, counts of nodes and edges are among those most strongly associated with knowledge network topology.
 Most other measures show relatively low correlation.
-Notably, the correlations with network density are relatively low, which suggests that the emergence of higher order structure is unlikely an artifact of changes in overall network connectivity over time.
-We also observe that correlations with clustering are relatively low, which is also reassuring given that there are some conceptual similarities between triadic closure and (lower order) measures of network topology.
-Finally, observe that the correlations between knowledge network topology and measures of community structure.
-This pattern is noteworthy because community detection is arguably one of the few widely used measures that captures some dimension of higher order structure.
-Taken together, these results are suggestive that knowledge network topology encodes information that is not captured by widely used measures.
+Notably, correlations with network density are relatively low, which suggests that the emergence of higher-order structure is unlikely an artifact of changes in overall connectivity.
+We also observe that correlations with clustering are relatively low, which is also reassuring given the conceptual similarities between triadic closure and (lower order) measures of network topology.
+Finally, observe that the correlations between knowledge network topology and measures of community structure are relatively low.
+This pattern is noteworthy because community detection is arguably one of the few widely used measures that captures some dimension of higher-order structure.